biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:mmcif.md

 ---------------------------------

 By default the file content will be loaded into the BioJava data structures.
-The parser is contains a built-in event model, which allows to load your own, custom data structures.
+The parser contains a built-in event model, which allows to load your own, custom data structures.
 For this you will require to implement the [MMcifConsumer interface](http://www.spice-3d.org/public-files/javadoc/biojava/org/biojava/bio/structure/io/mmcif/MMcifConsumer.html) If you don;t have that, just use the SimpleMMcifConsumer